kaywoz/kaywoz.github.io/_tabs/content.md

 ---
 # the default layout is 'page'
-icon: fa-solid fa-network-wired
+icon: fas fa-palette
-order: 2
+order: 4
 ---

 ## some random content created for krypinet and surrounding projects